 - Your Employer Breached an Employment Contract: If your employer breached an employment contract—or another contract related to your employment—you may have grounds to prove the non-compete agreement should be voided.

 - Your Employer Acted Unethically or Unlawfully: Unethical and/or unlawful business practices by an employer may be grounds for having a non-compete agreement (or other employment contracts) voided.

-If your employer or past employer is alleging or suing you for violating a non-compete agreement, van der Veen, Hartshorn and Levin can help.
+If your employer or past employer is alleging or suing you for violating a non-compete agreement, van der Veen, Hartshorn, Levin & Lindheim can help.
 We provide aggressive defense on behalf of workers who are facing all types of non-compete disputes and related issues.
 Our Allentown non-compete dispute attorneys can help you understand your legal rights and options, as well as develop a legal strategy tailored to your unique circumstances.